BitShares (BTS) Price Hits $0.0100 on Top Exchanges

 BitShares Coin Profile

-BitShares uses the hashing algorithm.
-Its genesis date was July 19th, 2014.
-BitShares’ total supply is 2,994,989,845 coins.
-The official website for BitShares is bitshares.github.io.
-The Reddit community for BitShares is https://reddit.com/r/bitshares and the currency’s Github account can be viewed here.
+BitShares (CRYPTO:BTS) uses the hashing algorithm.
+It was first traded on July 19th, 2014.
+BitShares’ total supply is 2,994,990,442 coins.
 BitShares’ official Twitter account is @bitsharesgroup and its Facebook page is accessible here.
 The official message board for BitShares is bitsharestalk.org.
+The Reddit community for BitShares is https://reddit.com/r/bitshares and the currency’s Github account can be viewed here.
+BitShares’ official website is bitshares.github.io.

 BitShares was created by Daniel Larimer, Charles Hoskinson, and Stan Larimer.
 Charles Hoskinson was a co-founder but has since left the team.